HikariBoy/ThermStack/README.md

 # ThermStack
  A thermal simulation and data fit program that allows multi-layered stacks to be analysed using the 3-omega method.
+This code should be used in conjuntion with the 3-omega electrical circuit detailed by [Dr. Sobhan Erfantalab](https://github.com/Sobhan10100101/3omega-method-signal-conditioning-circuit-PCB ) which provides a wide frequency band, low 3-rd harmonic noise circuit which enables high quality 3-omega measurements of thin filme and bulk substrates.

  ## Installation
  the code has been tested on python 3.9 under minconda.
 If you don't have python 3.9 installed, I suggest creating a new conda environment during testing using:<br>